The following is a post by Kelly Springer, a registered dietitian/nutritionist and the founder of Kelly’s Choice LLC.

 Nerves and fear of gastrointestinal distress are common reasons why athletes chose not to eat before a game.
 You might perform best on an empty stomach and that is okay.

 Keep in mind that your brain and muscles rely on carbohydrates for energy.
 Try to eat a meal 3-4 hours before a game that is high in carbohydrate (200-300 g.) and lean protein.
-A tuna fish sandwich on whole-wheat bread, a bagel with peanut butter, or a peanut butter and banana pocket are a few examples.
+A tuna fish sandwich on whole-wheat bread, a chocolate peanut butter and banana smoothie, a bagel with peanut butter, or a peanut butter and banana pocket are a few examples.
 Thirty minutes to 1 hour before a game, chose a 200-300 calorie snack that is high in carbohydrates, moderate in protein, and low in fat.
 An apple with peanut butter, hummus and pretzels, or trail mix are excellent options.
 Granola bars are easy to pack in a gym bag, but chose wisely as many resemble candy bars.
-Look for a short ingredient list, low amounts of sugar, and high protein and fiber.
+Look for a short ingredient list, low amounts of sugar, and high protein and fiber..

 For more information, contact us today at KellysChoice.org and follow us on Twitter @KellysChoiceLLC; Facebook KChoiceLLC; Instagram @kellyschoicenutrition; or on YouTube — subscribe at Kelly’s Choice.